dnjackson/concept_backend_play/design/concepts/All/api-spec.md

 ---
 ### POST /api/LikertSurvey/removeQuestion

-**Description:** Removes a question and all its associated responses from a survey.
+**Description:** Removes a specified question and all of its associated responses.

 **Requirements:**
 - `question` exists